ravendb/bootcamp/src/unit1/lesson2/README.md

     "Extension": "5467",
     "ReportsTo": "employees/2-A",
     "Notes": [
-        "Education includes a BA in psychology from Colorado State University in 1970.", "She also completed \"The Art of the Cold Call\".", "Nancy is a member of Toastmasters International."
+        "Education includes a BA in psychology",
+        "from Colorado State University in 1970.",
+        "She also completed \"The Art of the Cold Call\".", "Nancy is a member of Toastmasters International."
     ],